 This is the first semester of a two-semester college level course in chemistry.
-Topics include atomic structure, the periodic chart, moles, chemical reactions, stoichiometry, aqueous solutions, gas laws, gases in the atmosphere, thermochemistry, and chemical bonding theory.
-Three hours lecture, three hours laboratory per week.
-Prerequisites: NYS Chemistry Regents Exam of 65 or above or Introduction to Chemistry (CHEM 101/100) or Investigative Chemistry (CHEM 107/108), and Intermediate Algebra (MATH 106) or high school equivalent, or permission of instructor.
+Topics include atomic structure, the periodic table and it's prop-erties, moles, chemical reactions, stoichiometry, aqueous solutions, gas laws, gases in the atmosphere, thermochemistry, wave nature and quantum values of electrons, electron configuration and nuclear chemistry.
+Prerequisites: NYS Chemistry Regents Exam of 65 or above OR Introduction to Chemistry (CHEM 101/100) OR Investigative Chemistry (CHEM 107/108), and Intermediate Algebra (MATH 106) or high school equiva-lent, or permission of instructor.

-CHEM 155 COLLEGE CHEMISTRY II Spring, 4 credit hours
+CHEM 155 COLLEGE CHEMISTRY II

 This is the second semester of a two semester college level course in chemistry.
-Topics include: bonding, intermolecular forces, solutions, chemical kinetics, chemical equilibrium, acids and bases, chemical thermodynamics, free energy concepts, and nuclear chemistry.
-Three hours lecture, three hours laboratory per week.
+Topics include: bonding, intermolecular forces, solutions, chemical kinetics, chemical equilibrium, acids and bases, etropy and free energy conccepts.
 Prerequisites: College Chemistry I (CHEM 150) or permission of instructor.

-CHEM 301 ORGANIC CHEMISTRY I
+CHEM 301 ORGANIC CHEMISTRY I Fall, 4 credit hours

-This course is the first semester of a two semester sequence of organic chemistry.
-The lecture portion of the course will include chemical bonding, acid/base theory, thermodynamics, kinetics, organic structure, isomerism, stereochemistry, infrared spectroscopy, CMR/PMR nuclear magnetic resonance spectroscopy, mass spectroscopy, nomenclature principles, and the chemistry of several organic chemical functional groups.
-The laboratory portion of the course will include methods of purification/ separation of organic chemicals, chemical kinetics, instrumental analysis techniques, and several organic syntheses.
+Organic Chemistry I the first semester of a two semester sequence of organic chemistry.
+The lecture portion of the course will include chemi-cal bonding, acid/base theory, thermodynamics, kinetics, organic structure, isomerism, stereochemistry, nomenclature principles, and the chem-istry of several organic chemical functional groups.
+The laboratory portion of the course will include methods of purification/separation of organic chemicals, chemical kinetics, instrumental analysis techniques, and several organic syntheses.
 Three hours lecture, three hours laboratory per week.
-Prerequisite: College Chemistry II (CHEM 155) or permission of instructor.
+Prerequisite: (CHEM 155)(College Chemistry) or permission of instructor.